Everyone understands that protein is important for working out.

 Protein is one of the three macronutrients all humans need.
 The other two macronutrients are fats and carbohydrates.
 Whereas carbs give you energy and fat helps protect cells and nerves (as well as give you energy), protein helps repair and build your body.

 Protein is made of amino acids which are chemical compounds that your body uses as raw materials for maintenance and healing.
 There are essential and nonessential amino acids.
-Essential amino acids are chemical compounds that your body can’t make on its own, meaning it needs to get them from somewhere else.
+Essential amino acids are chemical compounds that your body can’t make on its own, meaning it needs to get these protein blocks from somewhere else.

 The essential amino acids are:

 Each of them plays a different role in your body chemistry and it’s super important that you get the right amount of each for your body’s needs.
-Many people struggle to hit their protein needs for the day, and that’s even for an average person who doesn’t work out.
-If you’re going to work out by doing cardio, sports conditioning, or strength training, you’ll need even more than that.
+Many people struggle to hit their protein needs for the day, and that’s even for an average person who doesn’t exercise.
+If you’re going to exercise by doing cardio, sports conditioning, or strength training, you’ll need even more protein than that.

 This is why you see so many protein supplements on the market.
 Most health-conscious people know that their regular meals don’t give them enough of the protein that their bodies need.

-That’s why 1st Phorm has created a line of quality protein supplements.
-We want to help you keep your body in optimal health whether you’re working out or recovering.
+That’s also why 1st Phorm has created a line of quality protein supplements.
+We want to help you keep your body in optimal health whether you’re working out or recovering and we know you will need quality protein supplements to do that.

 Protein Before Or After A Workout – Which is Better